Flowspec-extension/Packet-Content-Filter-Demo/README.md

 In the future, we will try to add the following adaptations and functions:
 * Using **bgpd.conf** to send flowspec command and announcement containing packet content filter rules
-* Flowspec withdrawal function for OpenBGPD part(so currently, we have to **restart** FRR service to flush the Netfilter)
+* Flowspec rules withdrawal function for OpenBGPD part(so currently, we have to **restart** FRR service to flush the Netfilter)
 * Analyzing and implementing **IPv6** packet content filter rules using Netfilter(only **IPv4** supported now)
 * Sorting the packet content filter rules received according to the draft(so presently, it is better to input commands in **descending** order of priority)